-Figure 8.4: Left) Selected lines corresponding to fixed values of the $\mathcal{E}{\rm dya}$ are given as a function of the two parameters μ ξ , only the solutions below the continuous heavy line are physically relevant.
-The configurations above the continuous heavy lines correspond to unphysical solutions with $r{\rm ds} < r+$.
+Figure 8.4: Left) Selected lines corresponding to fixed values of the \mathcal{E}{dya} are given as a function of the two parameters $\mu \xi$, only the solutions below the continuous heavy line are physically relevant.
+The configurations above the continuous heavy lines correspond to unphysical solutions with $r{ds} < r+$.
 Right) There are two different approximations for the energy density profile inside the Dyadosphere.
 The first one (dashed line) fixes the energy density equal to its peak value, and computes an "effective" Dyadosphere radius accordingly.
-The second one (dotted line) fixes the Dyadosphere radius to its correct value, and assumes a uniform energy density over the Dyadosphere volume.
-The total energy in the Dyadosphere is of course the same in both cases.
+The second one (dotted line) fixes the Dyadosphere radius to its correct value, and assumes a uniform energy density over the Dyadosphere radius to its correct value, and assumes a uniform energy density over the byadosphere is of course the same in both cases.
 The solid curve represents the real energy density profile.
 Details in [404].